-DESCRIPTION: The outer most layer of a tree or woody plant, can be paper thin like Birch trees or two feet thick like a mature Redwood tree.
+A layer of dead cells on the outer surface of a tree or woody plant.
+Bark can be paper thin, like Birch trees, or two feet thick, like a mature Redwood tree.

-PROTECTION: The outermost layer of bark that is most familiar to us is a layer of mostly dead cells, called rhytidome, that help support the erect, massive shape of trees.
+The exterior layer of bark that is most familiar to us is a layer of mostly dead cells, called rhytidome.
+It helps support the erect, massive shape of trees.

 That’s why sometimes it appears that the tree has swallowed ropes, chains, or even an entire bicycle.
-It simple continues to grow around any damage.
+It simply continues to grow around any damage.